-The statistic shows the total population in Japan from 2004 to 2014.
+The statistic shows the total population in Japan from 2010 to 2014, with projections up until 2020.
 In 2012, the total population of Japan amounted to around 127.6 million inhabitants.

 Total population in Japan